eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 So voting exclusively for all good candidates and no bad candidates is weakly dominant.
 There's no reason to submit any other ballot, and you'll never get anything but a potentially worse outcome by doing so.

+This is worth emphasizing: strategyproofness is inherently achievable on dichotomous preferences.
+Essentially, each voters have two "blobs" of candidates: the good and the bad.
+Each voter just wants *any* candidate from the good blob to win, and *no* candidate from the bad blob to win.
+So there's nothing better to do than to fully support every option in the good blob and fully oppose every option in the bad blob.
+This is exactly what Approval voting does, and so Approval voting is strategyproof on dichotomous preferences.

+Since Approval picks the candidate with the most approvals, it's simply "counting" voters or support.
+One person, one vote!
+So making sure you're counted fully for all the good, and not at all for the bad, is the best you can do.
+Why would you ever do anything else?

 Alright, so Approval is anonymous, neutral, strictly monotone, and strategyproof on dichotomous preferences.
 Big whoop, right?
 Why does that matter?
 It turns out this is a *huge* whoop.

-> **Theorem:** (Vorsatz, 2007) Approval voting is the unique voting system that is anonymous, neutral, strictly monotone, and strategyproof on dichotomous preferences.
+> **Theorem:** (Vorsatz, 2007) Approval voting is the *unique* voting system that is anonymous, neutral, strictly monotone, and strategyproof on dichotomous preferences.\label{approval-unique}

 It's not just that Approval happens to be so, it's that Approval is the *only* system that can satisfy these criteria.
 If you define a voting system that is anonymous, neutral, strictly monotone, and strategyproof on dichotomous preferences, then you can show it is *exactly* Approval voting.
 No other system can satisfy these criteria.
 And it gets even better...

-> **Theorem:** (Vorsatz, 2007) The four criteria of anonymity, neutrality, strict monotonicity, and strategyproofness on dichotomous preferences are independent.
+> **Theorem:** (Vorsatz, 2007) The four criteria of anonymity, neutrality, strict monotonicity, and strategyproofness on dichotomous preferences are independent (Theorem \ref{approval-unique} is "tight").
 That is, for each criterion, there exists a voting system that satisfies the other three criteria but violates that one.

 Vorsatz shows that if you drop any single one of the four criteria, you can define some other voting system that satisfies the other three criteria but violates the one you dropped.
 So these four criteria are sufficient *and necessary* to define Approval voting on dichotomous preferences.